ChrysostomosC/Vue-Time-Toolkit/README.md

 # second-vue

-⏰ Vue.js Live Clock, Calculator & Counters
+#Vue.js Live Clock ⏰, Calculator & Counters
-🚀 A simple yet interactive Vue.js application featuring:
+#A simple yet interactive Vue.js application featuring:
-✔️ A Live Digital Clock that updates in real-time 🕒
+#A Live Digital Clock that updates in real-time 🕒
-✔️ A Basic Calculator for quick arithmetic operations ➕➖✖️➗ ✔️ Dynamic Counters to increment and track values 🔢
+#A Basic Calculator for quick arithmetic operations ➕➖✖️➗
+#Dynamic Counters to increment and track values 🔢

 ## Project setup
 ```